FusionComputingLab/freegsnke/README.md

 ## License

-FreeGSNKE is currently available under academic license.
-Contact the authors directly for details.
+FreeGSNKE is distributed under the GNU Lesser General Public License v3.0.
+See the [LICENSE](LICENSE) file or the [GNU website](https://www.gnu.org/licenses/lgpl-3.0.en.html) for more details.

+The authors are also willing to discuss alternative licensing arrangements if required.